 Running is a great cardio-vascular exercise.
 Spring and autumn are great times for running because of the cooler weather.
 Outdoor activities also don’t require masks.

 Rowing is also a spring and fall sport, with practice in the summer months.
 Sitting behind one another, the rowers are not breathing directly into one another’s faces.

 It’s a great time to rent a kayak and take off into waterways to enjoy fall scenery.

 Hiking through the countryside and woods admiring the fall scenery and connecting with the natural world is another good fitness activity for Autumn.

 If the sun is out it can generate a lot of external heat to add to the internal heat generated by hiking.
 Guys can remove their shirts and soak up the remaining vitamin D-producing rays of the sun while we can.
-Beyond the autumnal equinox in the northern hemisphere the amount of direct sunlight diminishes and we will have to get our vitamin D through fish oil and vitamin supplements.
+Past the autumnal equinox in the northern hemisphere the amount of direct sunlight diminishes and we will have to get our vitamin D through fish oil and vitamin supplements.
 Soak it up outdoors while you can.
 (See Frank Answers About Male Shirtlessness.)

 Cycling through dry autumn leaves is another way to enjoy the autumn colors.
 (Beware of tire traction on wet leaves.)

 Chopping wood to have a supply of logs to burn in your fireplace this winter is a typical autumn activity.
 Cutting the logs with a saw and then splitting them by swinging the ax is a strenuous aerobic exercise.